Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Jalan Alor Night Market: Opening Hours

-Technically, there isn’t an official time the night market opens, and that’s because the street is full of outdoor restaurants that are open 24 hours a day, with others opening around 12:00 PM daily.
+Technically, there isn’t an official time the night market opens, and that’s because the street is full of outdoor restaurants that are open 24 hours a day, with others opening around noon daily.

-If you choose to visit during the day, the street is not nearly as busy, and you can take your time choosing which restaurant you’d like to try.
+If you choose to visit during the day, the street is not nearly as busy, and you can take your time deciding which restaurant you’d like to try.

 But it’s important to note that many of the street food vendors won’t be there yet, and you won’t get to experience the authentic atmosphere of the famous street!